cmsrs/cmsrs3/README.md

 In the most of this page type is regular page like: 'login', 'privacy_policy', 'main_page' Exception is:

-    - cms - apear Wyswig editor
+    - cms - apear Wyswig editor in administration area
     - clear - without Wyswig editor, it require write pure html code
-    - inner - it is text box in exsitting page require hardcode in layout page, whre key is short_title
+    - inner - it is text box in exsitting page require hardcode in layout page, where key is short_title
     - gallery - page this photos
     - projects - the same content in each langs